cysouw/diathesis/text/c03_prepositions.md

 ### [ N– | pD ] Nominative demotion + dative addition {#sec:prepositions-nominative-demotion-dative-addition}

 Some predicates take a nominative argument with non-sentient arguments \Next[a], but a dative experiencer can only be used with the nominative demoted \Next[b].
+This only seems to occur with predicative constructions with copula *sein*.
+Maybe this diathesis is better analysed as a stack of two separate changes: a dropping of the nominative and an addition of the dative with \Next[c] being an intermediate construction.

 \ex.
  \a.
 Der Sommer ist kalt.
  \b.
 Mir ist kalt (im Sommer).
+ \c.
+Es ist kalt (im Sommer).

 **Attested Verbs**